 |Photo: HZDR/Frank Schinski|

 Flotation is one of the most important separation processes.
 It separates fine-grained particles as a function of their surface wettability.
 During flotation, solid particles are finely distributed in a liquid that contains surface active molecules and specific ions.
 Gas bubbles, which are dispersed in the liquid, attach to these particles and form particle-bubble agglomerates.
 Due to their lower density the agglomerates rise to the liquid surface and result in a froth layer.
 The procedure is also known as froth flotation.

-The Processing Division carries out fundamental flotation research in order to more effectively separate valuable from gangue minerals and thus enrich the maximum of targeted minerals.
+The Processing Department carries out fundamental flotation research in order to more effectively separate valuable from gangue minerals and thus enrich the maximum of targeted minerals.